MarcL/marclittlemore.com/src/pages/articles.md

     url: https://unsplash.com/@patrickian4
 ---

-Here is a collection of articles that I've written about technology, learning, and other things I've learnt about.
-I'm attempting to build a regular habit of writing in 2020 and beyond so expect regular updates.
+Here is a collection of **{{collections.post.length}} articles** that I've written over the past few years.
+I write about software development, [JavaScript testing](/javascript-testing/), [chatbots](/bots/), technical leadership, and other things I'm interested in.
+I'm attempting to build a regular habit of writing and I hope that you find something useful in my articles.
 Enjoy!

 {% include partials/articleList, collection: collections.post %}